rstudio/vetiver-r/tests/testthat/_snaps/dashboard.md

     Condition
       Error in `vetiver_dashboard()`:
       !
 The pin "seattle_rf" does not exist on your board
-      • Check the `pins` params in your dashboard YAML ℹ To knit the example vetiver monitoring dashboard, execute `vetiver::pin_example_kc_housing_model()` to set up demo model and metrics pins
+      * Check the `pins` params in your dashboard YAML i To knit the example vetiver monitoring dashboard, execute `vetiver::pin_example_kc_housing_model()` to set up demo model and metrics pins